header logo

 10. Nacer Chadli: Belgium 3-2 Japan (2018 World Cup – Round of 16)

-Let's go back to the summer of 2018, when the FIFA World Cup was in full swing.
-In the round of 16 match in Rostov, Japan faced Belgium in a dramatic encounter.
-Although Belgium were rated higher, the Samurai Blue surprised the world by scoring twice in the second half, putting the Red Devils under great pressure and turning all predictions upside down.
+Let us revisit the summer of 2018 when the FIFA World Cup was in full swing.
+In the Round of 16 match held in Rostov, Japan clashed with Belgium in a dramatic encounter.
+Although Belgium was rated as the stronger team, the Samurai Blue shocked the world by scoring twice in the second half.
+This placed immense pressure on the Red Devils, completely overturning all pre-match predictions.

 Last minute goals in football history: Nacer Chadli: Belgium 3-2 Japan (2018 World Cup – Round of 16)